Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: The microcanonical ensemble in the limit of small range of energies

 \section{The microcanonical ensemble in the limit of small range of energies}

-In classical statistical mechanics, it is the case that the microcanonical ensemble, given for an energy interval $[E, E + \epsilon]$ by \eqref{eq:class_mC}, can be represented in the $\epsilon \to 0$ limit by a Dirac delta distribution $\delta \left( H_C(\xi)-E \right)$, where $H_C \in \mathcal{O}_C$ is the Hamiltonian function of the classical system.
+In classical statistical mechanics, it is the case that the microcanonical ensemble, given for an energy interval $[E, E + \epsilon]$ by Eq. \eqref{eq:class_mC}, can be represented in the $\epsilon \to 0$ limit by a Dirac $\delta$ distribution $\delta \left( H_C(\xi)-E \right)$, where $H_C \in \mathcal{O}_C$ is the Hamiltonian function of the classical system.
 This limit is usually understood as a sequence where $\epsilon$ can be taken arbitrarily small, and the limit $\epsilon\rightarrow 0$ is well defined in the space $\mathcal{P}_C$ of probability distributions.
 The physical interpretation of this limit is that, if the resolution on the measurement of the energy of an isolated system increases arbitrarily, the microcanonical ensemble is always qualitatively the same, just with narrower energy localization.

 In quantum mechanics this is not always the case.
 In particular, given the quantum microcanonical ensemble \eqref{eq:quant_mC} for an energy interval $[E, E + \epsilon]$ of a quantum system with Hamiltonian $H_Q \in \mathcal{O}_Q$, if $\epsilon < e_i - E$ for every $e_i \in {\rm spec}(H_Q)$, then the quantum microcanonical ensemble is empty, assigning null probability to all events.
-In fact, if the energy spectrum is discrete, for small enough $\epsilon > 0$ the quantum microcanonical ensemble is empty for almost all $E\in\mathbb{R}$; if $\epsilon$ is large enough to accommodate a single energy state, then the microcanonical ensemble only assigns non-zero probability to its eigenstates, while for large values of $\epsilon$ the microcanonical ensemble is an equiprobable mixture of eigenstates of the Hamiltonian whose eigenvalues lay within the energy range.
-This shows that the quantum microcanonical ensemble cannot be understood in general as a convergent sequence with similar qualitative features to that of classical statistics.
+In fact, if the energy spectrum is discrete, for small enough $\epsilon > 0$ the quantum microcanonical ensemble is empty for almost all $E\in\mathbb{R}$; if $\epsilon$ is large enough to accommodate a single energy state, then the microcanonical ensemble only assigns nonzero probability to its eigenstates, while for large values of $\epsilon$ the microcanonical ensemble is an equiprobable mixture of eigenstates of the Hamiltonian whose eigenvalues lay within the energy range.
+This shows that the quantum microcanonical ensemble cannot be understood in general as a convergent sequence in the space of density states with similar qualitative features to that of classical statistics.
 Notice, though, that this analysis makes sense, only, for isolated (and hence idealized) systems.
+In such a case, assuming that it is possible to perform experiments with arbitrary precision and measuring suitable magnitudes as the variance of the energy, we should expect a discontinuous behavior when the value of $\epsilon$ selects several eigenspaces, just one, or none at all.
+Had we performed a similar sequence of experiments on a classical system, the variance of the energy would have changed continuously.